baioc/paradigms/Scheme/README.md

 Thus, **"programs must be written for people to read, and only incidentally for machines to execute."**

 Among the programs we write, some (but never enough) perform a precise mathematical function such as sorting or finding the maximum of a sequence of numbers, determining primality, or finding the square root.
-We call such programs algorithms
+We call such programs algorithms.

 ### Managing Complexity